elixirbeats/abletoolz/README.md

 create a new one `set_dir/abletoolz_backup/set_name__2.als` and keep increasing the number as files get created.
 That way your previous versions are always still intact (be sure to clean this folder up if you run this a bunch of times).

-***Disclaimer*** Before using save on sets you spent hours making, experiment on simple sets you don't care about, then open them in ableton to make sure they load correctly and the changes are what you expect.
-Once you are confident of the options you use then you can use it on real work.
+***Disclaimer*** Before using `Edit` options with save, experiment on simple sets you don't care about, then open them in ableton to make sure they load correctly and the changes are what you expect.
+Once you are confident of the options you use then edit .
 Because I understand how many hours of hard work go into set files, I've put in multiple safeguards to prevent you losing anything:
-- Original file is first moved to backup directory `abletoolz_backup` as described above, so you can always move that file back if for some reason it breaks(so far I have not been able to break one, on Windows and MacOs).
+- Original file is ALWAYS moved to the backup directory `abletoolz_backup` as described above, so you can always move that file back if for some reason the set breaks(so far I have not been able to break one, on Windows and MacOs).
 - I use a non daemon thread to do the actual file write, which will not be forcibly killed if you kill the script during some long operation.
 Rather than rely on this, please just allow the script to finish processing to avoid any issues, and make sure the options you're using do what you expect before executing a long running operation(hundreds